vnguyenbfb/vnguyenbfb.github.io/_posts/2017-02-01-Countries and Energy Usage Statistics.md

 South America |	1   |	2.059153e+08|	2.059153e+08  |	NaN

 <br>
-Asia is the most populous continent with the most average and total population per country.
+Asia is the most populous continent with the largest average, total population and aslo standard deviation.
 Because there is only 1 country in Australia and South America continent within the 15 top ranking countries, std shows NaN for these 2 continents.

 ##### 3.4.2.
 By Renewable Energy Level